dhermes/tailsk8s/README.md

   i.e. not running in someone else's data center.
 The expectation is that the reader has physical possession of a bare metal machine and can manually administer if e.g. networking or power completely fail
+- **Jump Host**: the primary computer being used to administer all of the machines in the cluster

 ## References, Documentation and Motivation